 If you already have cavities or if your teeth are showing signs of decay, Dr. Finlay offers a range of general dentistry services to restore stability to the tooth and provide protection from future damage or decay.

-- Root Canal – If the tooth decay has advanced and is causing an infection at the root of the tooth, you may need a root canal.
+- Root Canal – If the tooth decay has advanced and spread into the pulp chamber, this will cause the pulp to become infected.
+In this case, you will likely need a root canal.
 This procedure is the best way to treat a diseased tooth and avoid an extraction.
+If you treat a cavity with a simple tooth filling when it is first detected, it will likely not progress into an infection that requires a root canal.

 Dental Cavities are Highly Preventable